All Episodes

 So I said it's a diagonalness thing.

-He's an Asian American, and he uses this in connection with his Asian American band.
+He's an Asian American and he uses this in connection with his Asian American band.

 And I said, were the Nuremberg laws incorporated into the Lanham Act?

-No, not to prevent a slur from being well to sort of make a statement about a slur.
+No, not to prevent a slur from being, well, to sort of make a statement about a slur.

-But I didn't even know it was a slur.
+I didn't even know it was a slur.

-It's a pretty antique idea.
+It's a pretty antique idea, I'm a slur.

 But nobody seemed to be interested in that argument.

-And we impaled the rejection.
+And we appealed the rejection.

-We took it up through the federal circuit, and eventually it was we are it was the federal circuit sitting on bunk, which means all 12 members of the court heard the argument and ruled that the anti-derogatory prohibition of trade on trademark registrations,
+And eventually the federal circuit sitting on bunk, which means all 12 members of the court, heard the argument and ruled that the anti-derogatory prohibition on trademark registrations known as Section 2A was unconstitutional as a form of government discrimination based on viewpoint discrimination.

-It was knocked out of the Lanham Act, the Supreme Court upheld it, said there's no such thing as hate speech under the United States Constitution.
+The Supreme Court upheld it, said there's no such thing as hate speech under the United States Constitution.

-How how was that?
+How was that?

 Yeah, it was fine.